johnvenkiah/CI_PP5_John_Venkiah/README.md

 * The Sign In and Sign Up pages

+* Contact - A simple contact form that is sent to the site owner

 **Accessible to signed in users**

 * My StepUp - The users order history, billing and shipping info is here, as well as the users wish list, editable here in the My StepUp page.